Federal vs. Private Education Loans

 Each loan type has its own advantages and disadvantages.
 To fully understand the value of each loan program, you should compare the specific features, including loan terms, interest rates, origination fees, and conditions.
 Do your homework – read the fine print and equip yourself with the knowledge to make an educated decision about the loan that is right for you.

-Benefits of Federal Education Loans
+Benefits of Federal Loans (Direct Unsubsidized Loans and Direct PLUS Loans)

 - Most federal loans are eligible for consolidation through the program.